 *NOTE: The City of Portland, Oregon has a “How To Measure a Tree” page explaining the term and process of measuring a tree.

-In general, if you are performing the following activities within 50 feet of an Urban Forest Tree, located on your property or on a neighbors land, you will need to submit a Request For Tree Impact Assessment:
+If you are performing the following activities within 50 feet of an Urban Forest Tree, located on your property, on a neighbors land, or City right-of-way, you will need to submit a Request For Tree Impact Assessment:

 - Regrading three inches or more above or below grade (for example backfill behind a retaining wall)

 - Construction or placement of a structure other than a fence within 50 feet of an urban forest tree

 - Removing and replacing paving or installing new pavement such as sidewalks or driveways

 - Pruning live branches or otherwise altering an urban forest tree (more than 5% of the canopy)